stefkiourk/comicdose/README.md

 ### Params
 (At the moment only present for XCKD)
-If "r" is set to one, returns random
+If "r" is set to 1, returns random
-If "pretty" is set to one, returns html rendered image
+If "pretty" is set to 1, returns html rendered image

 ### Who?
 Stefanos Kiourkoulis [GH](https://github.com/stefkiourk), [Web](https://stefki.com)